Elpidoforos/RPiCanBusFuzzer/README.md

-# thesis_tools
+# RPiCanBus
-Various developed tools for my thesis
+This SW is developed for the purspose of my Thesis.
+The developement board which the thesis is based upon is a RPi with a PICAN2 module.

 A log in the logfile.txt shall look like the snipset below:
 Timestamp: 1525196535.167178        ID: 0123    S          DLC: 8    ff ff ff ff ff ff ff ff